TaiwoAmao/TaiwoAmao/README.md

 #### Hi there, I'm Taiwo 👋

-I'm an Application Engineer and a Cloud Engineer
+I'm an Application Engineer, SRE, and a Cloud Engineer

    - 👨‍💻 I’m passionate about the cloud, particularly cloud automation, cloud migration, and cloud security.
    - 🎻 Outside of work, I love exploring places and nature; I also love to counsel and mentor younger ones to be balanced (spiritually, career, family, Health)